Datacorruptor/OpenVoiceControl/README.md

 ## Overview
 A voice-activated assistant that:
-1. Listens for trigger words from `triggerwords.txt`
+1. Listens for trigger words from `settings/triggerwords.txt`
-2. Processes follow-up commands from `commands.txt`
+2. Processes follow-up commands from `settings/commands.txt`
 3. Executes corresponding system commands
 4. Supports dynamic arguments in commands